Table of Contents

 2. Filing confirmation statements

-The confirmation statement, which replaced the annual return form on 30th June 2016, allows Companies House to ensure all of the key company details held on its database and displayed on the central public register are accurate and up to date.
+The confirmation statement, which replaced the annual return form on 30th June 2016, enables Companies House to ensure that all of the key company details held on its database and displayed on the central public register are accurate and up to date.